Destination Style

 Tailoring and warm-weather accents (11-15)

-The next five pieces handle the smart-casual register Italian evenings demand: a relaxed blazer, real tailored shorts (not denim cutoffs), block-heel sandals that survive stone streets, plus a hat and belt that finish the look.
-For destination dress codes at the opposite end of the climate scale, see what not to wear in Dubai as a useful contrast.
+These five handle the smart-casual register Italian evenings demand.
+An unstructured blazer, real tailored shorts instead of denim cutoffs, block-heel sandals that survive stone streets, plus a hat and a belt that pull the look together.
+For dress codes at the opposite climate, what not to wear in Dubai is a useful contrast.

 11. The Unstructured Linen Blazer